domschrei/theremin/manual.md

 ### Configuration

 If your computer can't handle the program without audibly cracking or if you aren't happy with some of the default settings, many things can be tweaked by editing the previously mentioned file `theremin.cfg`.
+Due to the detailed comments inside, changing the configuration settings should be pretty self-explanatory.

+Just restart the application for the changes to take effect.

+#### Performance tuning

 To tune performance (and trade against better audio quality and/or lower latency), especially the real-time display can be turned off (`realtime_display`) or its refresh rate can be decreased (`task_frequency_display_refresh`).
 Additionally, the setting `sample_rate` as well as the other different task frequencies (`task_frequency_*`) can be adjusted, resulting in a better performance as well.

-Just restart the application for the changes to take effect.